 - Political stability in most major markets (opportunity)

-- Free trade agreements (opportunity)
+- Free-trade agreements (opportunity)

-- Governmental support for ecofriendly products (opportunity)
+- Governmental support for eco-friendly products (opportunity)

-Economic Factors Important to Toyota
+Economic Factors

-- Weaker Yen vs. U.S. Dollar (opportunity)
+- Weak Yen vs. U.S. Dollar (opportunity)

-- Gradual growth of U.S. economy (opportunity)
+- Growth of the U.S. economy (opportunity)

 - Rapid growth of developing countries (opportunity)